Ne-Lexa/php-zip/README.md

 - [ZipFile::openFromString](#zipfileopenfromstring) - opens a zip-archive from a string.
 - [ZipFile::openFromStream](#zipfileopenfromstream) - opens a zip-archive from the stream.
 - [ZipFile::outputAsAttachment](#zipfileoutputasattachment) - outputs a ZIP-archive to the browser.
-- [ZipFile::outputAsResponse](#zipfileoutputasresponse) - outputs a ZIP-archive as PSR-7 Response.
+- [ZipFile::outputAsPsr7Response](#zipfileoutputaspsr7response) - outputs a ZIP-archive as PSR-7 Response.
+- [ZipFile::outputAsSymfonyResponse](#zipfileoutputaspsr7response) - outputs a ZIP-archive as Symfony Response.
 - [ZipFile::outputAsString](#zipfileoutputasstring) - outputs a ZIP-archive as string.
 - [ZipFile::rename](#zipfilerename) - renames an entry defined by its name.
 - [ZipFile::rewrite](#zipfilerewrite) - save changes and re-open the changed archive.